ojaswani16/Cyclistic-bike-share-analysis/README.md

 The data is public, anonymised, and verified for completeness and consistency, making it reliable and suitable for educational analysis.

+### Data Validation & Credibility Assessment

+- Downloaded 13 monthly CSV files.
+- Verified all datasets had consistent schema across months (column names, types, and order).
+- Performed structure and type checks in Excel:
+    - Counted blanks to identify missing data.
+    - Ensured start_time, end_time, and IDs were in the correct formats.
+- No major anomalies or corrupt files detected.

+Determined that the dataset is clean, ethical, and appropriate for academic analysis.

 ---

 ### Tools Used